perlun/perlun.eu.org/_i18n/en/_posts/2025-08-24-why-you-need-automated-tests-and-valgrind.md

 [...]
 ```

-I looked into this further, with a slight suspicion of what could be causing this.
+I looked into this further, and got a slight suspicion of what could be causing this.
 My branch
 included a change that looked like below, but first some introduction to what you're reading.
 The
 method in question is doing UTF-8 to UTF-16 conversion. `data` is a `std::vector<uint16_t>` variable
 which gets preallocated with a larger size, coping for the "maximum potential length of the